Super Formula Championship: All-Japan Formula Two (1978–1986)

 In 1976, the FIA modified the Formula Two regulations to allow the use of purpose-built racing engines.
 With this change, the reasoning behind the name "Formula 2000" had disappeared, which led to the series being renamed the All-Japan Formula Two Championship from 1978.

 These early years of formula racing in Japan were led by drivers such as Kunimitsu Takahashi, Kazuyoshi Hoshino, Masahiro Hasemi, Keiji Matsumoto, and Satoru Nakajima, who would go on to become the first Japanese driver to compete full-time in the Formula One World Championship.
 During the transition from Formula 2000 to Formula 2, a number of foreign drivers from the European F2 circuit began competing in and winning races in the Japanese series.
 1981 European F2 champion Geoff Lees became the series' first non-Japanese champion when he won the All-Japan F2 title in 1983.

 The Suzuka Formula Two Championship (established in 1977 as the Suzuka Formula 2000 Championship) was held concurrently at all events staged at Suzuka Circuit, to compete against the Fuji Grand Champion Series.
-During its run from 1977 to 1986, it was considered to be of equal prestige to the All-Japan Formula 2 Championship.
+During its existence from 1977 to 1986, it was considered to be of equal prestige to the All-Japan Formula 2 Championship.